Your devices let you type the Apple logo symbol, but it isn’t obvious. This is what the special Apple logo character looks like typed out:

 To use the Apple logo in your webpage, type the following in HTML code:

-You should see the character when the page is rendered in a browser.
+Make sure you add a semi-colon (;) at the end.
+After that, you should see the character when the page is rendered in a browser.